 Following a system known all too well during her playing days, Shelly Yount joined her former head coach at King University as the women’s basketball assistant coach in August 2011.
-She enters her fourth season with the Tornado as the top assistant under head coach Josh Thompson.
+She enters her eighth season with the Tornado as the top assistant under head coach Josh Thompson.

 Strang helped guide King to another successful season in 2015-16 as the Tornado reached the Conference Carolinas Tournament championship game for the first time.
 The Tornado nearly reached the 20-win mark for the second straight season, finishing 2015-16 with a record of 19-12.
 In Conference Carolinas play, the Tornado posted a record of 16-6 and earned the third seed in the Conference Carolinas Tournament.
-In the title game, King sqaured off with league champion and second-ranked Limestone.
+In the title game, King squared off with league champion and second-ranked Limestone.
 Playing on the road, King held a lead late, but the undefeated Saints came back to defeat the Tornado 56-53.
 Jalan Harper was named Conference Carolinas Defensive Player of the Year while Amy Van Deventer and Whitney Mitchell both earned all-conference accolades.

 In 2014-15, Strang helped Tornado win nine straight contests in the middle of the season and finish second in the Conference Carolinas standings behind Limestone who advanced all the way to the NCAA Tournament Final Four.
 King posted a league mark of 15-7 earning the second seed in the Conference Carolinas Tournament and ended the year with a 20-9 overall record after falling in the conference tournament quarterfinals to Mount Olive.
 The Tornado only allowed two teams to score more than 70 points in their defense and King led all of NCAA Division II in personal fouls per game, only committing 12.6 per contest.